rydal/dissertation-doc/README.md

 configurations as submitted to GitHub.

 I am more than happy to continue work on this project as well as manage git pull requests.
+I have been using System() calls to bash to get things done quickly, obviously a final version will not use such methods.
 Web page at:
 https://linuxconf.feedthepenguin.org/hehe/index.jsp